ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

  making a new smaller array is too slow.
 Instead we define the interval by the lower and upper indexes it includes, so $(10,24)$ would represent the interval from index 10 to and including index 24 (15 elements).
 The middle element is $(10+24)/2=17$ (rounding down when needed).
-Searching the lower half just means changeing the interval to $(10,16)$, and the upper half $(18,24)$.
+Searching the lower half just means altering the interval to $(10,16)$, and the upper half $(18,24)$.
 Here is an implementation of binary search that does not only say if the key is in the array, but also at which index it resides (or null if it is absent):